a series of two different screenings, with two showings of each

 2021 / United Kingdom / 4 min

-Scapelands is a short dance film that explores our primal connections with nature and the effect of urban living on the human mind.
-With countries in lockdown due to the current global pandemic, the psychological impact of our physical environments is being felt more significantly across the world than ever before.
-Scapelands was commissioned by BBC Arts and Arts Council England as part of the New Creatives scheme.
+Scapelands explores our primal connections with nature and the effect of urban living on the human mind.
+Due to the current global pandemic, the psychological impact of our physical environments is being felt more significantly than ever before.
+Scapelands depicts this feeling of being boxed in and the inherent need to reconnect with something beyond our man-made walls.
+Scapelands was commissioned by BBC Arts and Arts Council England as part of the New Creatives Scheme.

 Amser / Time